shiva1239/FarmMotion_Visualizer/README.md

-# Welcome to FarmMotion Visualizer
+# FarmMotion Visualizer

 ## Overview

-FarmMotion Visualiser is an interactive application designed to provide a visual representation of animal movements between farms.
-Built with Angular for the frontend, Spring Boot for the backend, and Postgres as the database.
+FarmMotion Visualizer is an interactive application designed to visually represent animal movements between farms.
+The application is built with Angular for the frontend, Spring Boot for the backend, and Postgres as the database.

 ## Features